-If the soldier does not indicate the consecutive calendar years, the basis of military old-age pension assessment is an average emolument due for the consecutive 10 calendar years preceding the year of dismissal from service.
+If the soldier does not indicate the consecutive calendar years, the basis for military pension assessment is an average emolument of the soldier due for the consecutive period of 10 calendar years preceding the year of dismissal from service.

 7.1.2.
 Military invalidity pension